batofkngiht/automation-starter/README.md

 # automation-starter
-i have built the basic scripts to automation and accessibilty over files and accessiblity
+I have built the basic scripts to automation and accessibilty over files Prolonging for continuous practise over the field of cyber wiht the help of python automation as a begineer